Countries D to I

 GEORGIA (BEST: 9TH IN 2010 AND 2011)

 In 2007 Georgia became the latest ex-Soviet republic to join Eurovision.
 Gladys Knight and rainy nights were not involved, but they obtained a very respectable result from one of many dramatic divas that year, that was slightly bettered by their second entry.
 Despite some doubts after the war in South Ossetia, they submitted a song for Moscow in 2009 called “We Don’t Wanna Put In” (!).
 This was deemed unsatisfactory by the European Broadcasting Union and as they refused to alter the song, they sat out the 54th contest, only to return to their best results the next two years.
-Fairly reliable qualifiers, they’ve not cracked the top ten since 2011.
+They’ve not cracked the top ten since 2011, but 2024 did see their first qualification for a final since 2016.

 GERMANY (BEST: WON IN 1982 AND 2010)